UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Experiment

-To collect the action data, we use the wireless IMU sensors from Noitom \cite{noitom} together with our custom-made suit (as shown in Fig~\ref{fig:fig6}) that allows direct attachment of the sensor without the need for bandages.
-The raw IMU data collected by the sensor was processed by manufacturer-provided software to compute pose and 3D coordinates, which constituted the \textit{raw} data utilized in this study.
-In the last part of the paper, we also demonstrate the feasibility of using a visual-based technique for acquiring similar data, which could facilitate future low-cost deployment of our proposed framework.
+To collect the action data, we use the wireless IMU sensors from Noitom \cite{noitom} together with our custom-made suit (as shown in Fig~\ref{fig:fig6}) that allows direct attachment of the sensor without using extensive bandages.
+The raw IMU data collected by the sensor was processed by manufacturer-provided software to compute pose in 3D coordinates, which constituted the \textit{raw} data utilized in this study.
 The sensor operates at 60Hz and is equipped with an internal battery and a 2.4G Hz Wi-Fi communication module.
-Based on our experience, it typically lasts for a continuous usage of approximately four hours.
+Based on our experiences, it typically lasts for a continuous usage of approximately four hours.
 The suit is available in different sizes (e.g., S, M, L, XL, XXL) and is thin, breathable, and stretchable.
-It received positive feedback from our participants, with comments such as "\textit{It wears just like my yoga suit}".
-To maintain hygiene, we prepared three suits of each size, ensuring that each participant wore a clean suit every day.
-It is noteworthy that for comprehensive full-body motion capture, we additionally utilized five soft, breathable bandages to attach the sensors to the participants' feet, hands, and head.
-A total of 17 sensors were used, with 12 attached directly to the suit.
+It received positive feedback from our participants, with comments such as ``\textit{It wears just like my yoga suit}''.
+To maintain hygiene, we prepared three suits for each size, ensuring that each participant wore a clean suit at their arrival.
+It should be noted that for a comprehensive full-body motion capture, we additionally utilized a pair of soft, breathable gloves and three bandages to attach IMUs to the participants' hands, feet, and head, respectively.
+Totally, 17 IMUs were used, with 12 attached directly onto the suit.